 Horse Trail Riding

+All rides are by Reservation Only, so please call ahead.
+SAME DAY reservations possible.
 To inquire about horse trail riding, pony rides, birthday party venues, horseback riding vacations, or horse riding lessons please call (580) 309-0135.

 Guided Trail Rides On Our Horses

 Age requirement 7 years old; Weight limit 250 lbs (please call).
 Must be physically able to mount a horse; instruction is given.
 Want a longer ride, ask and we can customize it!

 1 hour $40 per person